Ultimate Guide to ARF Charges

 When an advisor proposes a direct fee instead of receiving any provider commission, this is where you need to be extra careful.

-They may propose a large once-off direct fee for the work involved in the set-up of your ARF, and then also build in a charge on the AMC, typically at a rate of 0.50% PA as an ongoing service fee.
+They may propose a large once-off direct fee for the work involved in the set-up of your ARF, and then add their charge, on top of the FMC, at a rate of up to 0.50% PA.
+You may find, for example, some brokers seeking to charge up to €7,000 directly just to set up your ARF.

-You may find, for example, some brokers seeking to charge up to €7,000 directly.
-If you agree to “Fee-Only” then you must insist on bonus allocation i.e. that the commission is instead invested in topping up your ARF, so that they don’t take both a direct fee, plus provider commission.
+If you agree to “Fee-Only” using an insurance provider for your ARF, then you must insist on bonus allocation i.e. that the commission is instead invested in topping up your ARF.
+This way your retirement advisor doesn’t take both a direct fee, plus commission, plus their ongoing service fee.

 The ARF Process